-XII.
+XI.
 Training

 The SON will provide BBP training for SON employees and students.
-The Safety Officer or his/her designee must ensure the employees and students complete the BBP training at the time of initial assignment to tasks where occupational exposure may occur, within ninety days after the effective date of the standard, and at least annually thereafter.
+The Safety Officer or his/her designee must ensure the employees and students complete the BBP training at the time of initial assignment to tasks where occupational exposure may occur, and at least annually thereafter.

-BBP quizzes for employees will be collected and sent to DPU's EHS Office.
-BBP quizzes for student will be maintained by the Safety Officer or his/her designee.
-Students will document their completed training in the Castle Branch system by uploaded their completed quiz with results.
+BBP quizzes for employees will be collected and sent to the School of Nursing Compliance Officer.
+BBP quizzes for student will be maintained by the Compliance Officer.
+Students will document their completed training in the Castle Branch system by uploading their completed quiz with a score of 100%.

 Employees and students, who do not complete an initial training on hire or enrollment, will be prohibited from participating in any lab or clinical activities until training is completed and documented.
-Annual training and new standard training must also be completed during the prescribed timeline or lab and clinical activities will cease.
+Annual training must also be completed during the prescribed timeline or lab and clinical activities will cease.